 - The low sulphur and volatile content in anthracite makes it an extremely clean-burning fuel.
 Anthracite produces virtually no smoke or particulate emissions, a major problem with cord wood and wood pellet burning stoves.
-Therefore, anthracite coal stoves can be used as alternatives to wood stoves/fireplaces in areas of the country where wood burning is restricted, due to air pollution problems, or where wood is scarce and expensive. - When anthracite is mined, the mining companies prepay the cost of reclamation in the form of "full cost" bonds to the government to ensure reclamation of the land.
-These bonds, depending on the expected size of the mine operation, can total millions of dollars per location.
-Additionally, a portion of the price from each ton of anthracite sold goes to a federal fund used to reclaim abandoned mines from generations past. - The mined areas are reclaimed by refilling the mine with the non-coal material excavated in the act of mining, returning the terrain to its original contour.
+Therefore, anthracite coal stoves can be used as alternatives to wood stoves/fireplaces in areas of the country where wood burning is restricted, due to air pollution problems, or where wood is scarce and expensive. - When anthracite is mined, the mining companies pay a bond of millions of dollars to the government to ensure reclamation of the land.
+A portion of the price from each ton of anthracite sold goes to a federal fund used to reclaim abandoned mines from generations past. - The mined areas are reclaimed by refilling the mine, returning the terrain to its original contour.
 Then, trees and grass are planted.
 Beyond the obvious aesthetic improvements, water can flow properly over the earth rather than through the old, abandoned mining tunnels underneath.
-This has led to the restoration of flowing streams, creation of natural ponds and wetlands, and a return of wildlife to the area.
+This has led to the creation of natural ponds and wetlands and a return of wildlife to the area.
 The surrounding ecosystem is rescued and revived due to anthracite mining and reclamation. - Anthracite's full-cycle environmental compatibility is evident in that little waste occurs when using it.
-For example: it is mined from barren, previously damaged land (which is then restored); all sizes of the mined coal are used; the waste created in processing is burned in co-generation facilities; and its pure, natural cinders and ash can be used to aerate nursery and greenhouse soil.
+For example: it is mined from barren, previously damaged land (which is then restored); all sizes of the mined coal are used; the waste created in processing is burned in co-generation facilities; and its pure, natural cinders and ash can be used to aerate nursery and greenhouse soil and as anti-skid materials for icy roads. - Many municipalities collect anthracite cinders from industrial users for use as anti-skid material, saving thousands of dollars.
+For instance, Waymart State Correctional Facility donated its anthracite ashes to the Pennsylvania Department of Transportation, saving taxpayers over \$37,000 in one year.

-\succ Quality:
+Quality:

 The level of comfort enjoyed by anthracite heat cannot be equaled by any other fuel.
-Its even heat flow and high level of BTUs per unit compared to other fuels make anthracite the warmest, steadiest, and most comfortable heat source available.
+Its even heat flow and high level of BTUs per unit compared to other fuels make anthracite the warmest, steadiest and most comfortable heat source available.